 How to Take Care of Your Teeth in a World with No Dentist

-That’s because nearly every dentist’s office across the country was shut down for an unfortunate and uncomfortable amount of time.
+That’s because nearly every dentist’s office across the country in 2020, for instance, was shut down for an unfortunate and uncomfortable amount of time when so many entities were locked down.
 As bad as it may have seemed, it could have been so much worse.
-What would a world with no dentist look like?
+What would a world without a dentist look like?

 30 Items You Need To Survive A Pandemic